Home | News & Insights |

 “While we won’t be moving forward with this proposal, we remain open to exploring potential collaborations that align more closely with our evolving needs.
 Your expertise is something we value and may explore down the road.”

 Conclude the rejection letter with a polite and encouraging note.
-Wish the sender continued success in their endeavors and leave the door open for potential future interactions.
+Wish the sender continued success in their endeavours and leave the door open for potential future interactions.

 Example: